 Stuart Damon Today

 However, Stuart Damon has continued in soaps and film.
-After appearing as Ralph Manzo on As the World Turns in 2009 for over a dozen episodes, he moved on to Days of Our Lives, where he has played Governor Jim Ford for several episodes in early 2010.
-Damon's latest project is a horror film, Rain from Stars, released in 2010.
+After appearing as Ralph Manzo on As the World Turns in 2009 for over a dozen episodes, he moved on to Days of Our Lives, where he played Governor Jim Ford for several episodes in early 2010.
+Damon's latest film project is a horror film, Rain from Stars, released in 2010.
+Over the past few years, he has made several ghostly appearances on General Hospital.